jameswhoughton/cushon/README.md

 ### Service Architecture

 I have begun to build out the retail account microservice using the service/repository pattern and TDD.
-The service is not complete, I have omitted the handlers and any sort of frontend.
+The service is partially complete, handlers and the frontend still need to be added along with some additional tests.

 - Services contain the business logic
 - Repositories are only responsible for communicating with the MySQL database.